sameera123/trapz/README.md

 # trapz

-fugistica 3.0 entry fro team antimatter
+Unity 2D game for Fuegosticka 3.0 entry from team antimatter.